$200 Million Annually Recommended to Support Civic Learning

 The National Commission on Military, National, and Public Service is a bipartisan, 11-member Commission created by Congress to review the military selective service process and develop recommendations to inspire more Americans — specifically young people — to participate in the military, national, and public service.
 The Commission was established on September 19, 2017, and launched in January 2018.

 The Commission quickly determined that improving the quantity and quality of civic education was fundamental to its mission and goals.
-Several members of the CivXNow Coalition testified before the Commission and provided the Commissioners with a roadmap to improving civic education for every K-12 student in the nation.
+Several members of the CivxNow Coalition testified before the Commission and provided the Commissioners with a roadmap to improving civic education for every K-12 student in the nation.

 On March 25 of this year, the Commission released its final report Inspired to Serve.
 The report makes substantial recommendations to policymakers at the federal, state, and local levels on how to strengthen and improve civic education.
 A bill, HR 6415, Inspire to Serve Act of 2020, has been introduced in the U.S. House of Representatives to fulfill the Commission’s federal recommendations.
 This legislation would appropriate $200 million annually for civic learning and an additional $250 million annually for service learning.